spyrmam/kill-bot-fe/README.md

+-- test

+-- This script has been converted to FE by iPxter

 if game:GetService("RunService"):IsClient() then error("Script must be server-side in order to work; use h/ and not hl/") end local Player,Mouse,mouse,UserInputService,ContextActionService = owner do print("FE Compatibility code by Mokiros | Translated to FE by iPxter") script.Parent = Player.Character

 --RemoteEvent for communicating